 Welcome!
 I'm a visiting assistant professor in the Political Science Department at Wellesley College where I teach a broad range of courses in International Relations.
 My research investigates the operation of the unique, taken-for-granted cognitive process (logic of habit) in various foreign policy decision-making contexts.
 My book project, Thinking Fast and Slow in Alliance Politics, develops a micro-foundational sociological theory of choice and focuses on US allies' decisions to join, or stay out of, US-led operations lacking the UN Security Council's authorization to use force.

 My background is in Economics (B.A.), Regional Studies-East Asia (M.A.), and Government (M.A. and Ph.D.) from Harvard University (2020), and in my research

-My research has been supported by the Weatherhead Center for International Affairs, the Institute for Quantitative Social Science, and the Harvard Experiments Working Group.
-I hold a M.A. in Regional Studies—East Asia (2011) and B.A. in Economics (2011) from Harvard University.
+I make balanced use of positivist and interpretivist methods.
+At Harvard, my research has been supported by the Weatherhead Center for International Affairs, the Institute for Quantitative Social Science, and the Harvard Experiments Working Group.